sanjay-kv/recode-website/blog/google-deepmind/index.md

 ## 📍 Final Verdict

-In conclusion, we hope you found this guide helpful in exploring:

-- The basics of **MERN stack development**
-- An in-depth look at **Google DeepMind AI** and its applications

-For more articles like this, check out the **Data Science section** of RecodeHive.
+In conclusion, we hope you found this guide helpful in exploring: For more articles like this, check out the **Data Science section** of RecodeHive.

 <GiscusComments/>